carloshellin/FlashPunk/_posts/2001-01-01-flashpunk-basics.md

 }
 {% endhighlight %}

-Now, MyWorld is being updated by your Main Engine class, and will subsequently update any Entities that you add to it, which is what we’ll cover in the next step.
+Now, MyWorld is being updated by your Main Engine class, and will subsequently update any Entities that you add to it, which is what we'll cover in the next step.

 Assigning FP.world does not immediately change the active World, but instead sets an internal flag to change the World at the end of the frame.
 So the World will not actually be switched until the current frame in your game loop has completed.

 Step 3: Creating Entities
 --

-Now we’ve got our Engine running, and making our World tick, but no actual game objects in our program.
+Now we've got our Engine running, and making our World tick, but no actual game objects in our program.
 So the next step is to work with the most common class you will be working with in FlashPunk, the [Entity][7] class.
 An Entity represents any game object that can:

  - Update (movement, AI, and perform other game logic)
  - Render (draw graphics to the screen)
  - Collide (interact with other Entities)

 For example, a simple **Player** Entity might move around in its update step, draw a sprite to the screen in its render step, and die when he collides with a **Spike** Entity.
 But in order for Entities to do any of this, they need to be added to a World.
-So first we’ll create a new Entity class called **MyEntity**, like this:
+So first we'll create a new Entity class called **MyEntity**, like this:

 {% highlight actionscript %}
 package